-In accordance with Government Auditing Standards, we have also issued our report dated September 14, 2022 on our considerations of The Alaska Community Foundation and Affiliate's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated September 25, 2023 on our considerations of The Alaska Community Foundation and Affiliate's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of The Alaska Community Foundation and Affiliate's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering The Alaska Community Foundation and Affiliate's internal control over financial reporting or internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering The Alaska Community Foundation and Affiliate's internal control over financial reporting and compliance.

-BDO USA, LLP
+BDO USA, P.C.

-Anchorage, Alaska September 14, 2022

-This page is intentionally left blank.
+Anchorage, Alaska September 25, 2023 This page intentionally left blank.